pc0618/fall-detection/README.md

 There are three different datasets used in this project: 1)[UR Fall Detection Dataset](http://fenix.univ.rzeszow.pl/~mkepski/ds/uf.html); 2)[Kinetic Human Action Video Dataset](https://deepmind.com/research/open-source/kinetics); 3)[Multiple Cameras Fall Dataset](http://www.iro.umontreal.ca/~labimage/Dataset/).

 ## Dataset preprocessing

+In order to describe how we process the data, we firstly introduce some notations.
+Here we use V to represent one video sample, $V_t$ represents our frame in this video. $L_v$ is the length of this video, $S_v$ is the starting point of frame that is labelled as "Fall". $E_v$ is the end point of the frame that is labelled as "No Fall".
+We also have two hyperparameter: One is the window size W, which is defined as how many frames per sample.
+Here sample means the data unit for training and evaluating the model.
+The other hyperparameter is T, which represents the threshold.

+All of our videos come with frame-wise labelling, which means each frames is labelled as 1 if it is "Fall", and 0 otherwise.
+With these setups, here we introduce our algorithm to cut video into different pieces.

+{math: latex}

+Define W and T,
+Given V, do:
+&nbsp	for i in range(0, $L_v$, $W_v$):
+		if sum_ones($V_{i:i+W}$) > T:
+			collect $V_{i:i+W}$ as "Fall"
+		else:
+			collect $V_{i:i+W}$ as "No Fall" done

 ### sliding window
 XXXX hongyu write here about the sliding window